sashel/permANOVA/README.md

 2. The actual ANOVA calculations are done by the functions in *statfuns_for_ft/private*.
 Put those into the private subfolder of the statfun folder

 3. Next, you’ll have to modify some Fieldtrip functions.
-Note that the line numbers given below might be slightly different in your Fieldtrip version.
+Note that the line numbers given below might be slightly different in your Fieldtrip version (I used fieldtrip-20200821).

 In ft_statistics_montecarlo:
     * around line 120 (where the defaults for the main function are set), add the following line to set the default effect of interest to be the interaction:

             cfg.fac = ft_getopt(cfg, 'fac','iaxb');

-   * starting at line 213, replace the assignment
+   * starting at line 214, replace the assignment

             resample = resampledesign(cfg, design);